MobilityDB/MobilityDB/README.md

 *   The other branches are experimental and will be removed soon

-For the complete list of releases go to [https://github.com/ULB-CoDE-WIT/MobilityDB/releases]
+The complete list of releases is available [here](https://github.com/ULB-CoDE-WIT/MobilityDB/releases)

 Features
 --------